Egeeio/egee-io/_projects/game-servers.md

 Like any self-respecting gaming community, Egee.io hosts several dedicated game servers.

-All of our servers run in [Linode](https://promo.linode.com/egee/), a VPS (virtual private server) provider and most of them have 99% up time.
+All of our servers run in [Linode](https://promo.linode.com/egee/), a VPS (virtual private server) provider and a couple of them have 99% up time.
 Each server is managed through our purpose-built server manager tool [gsd-cli](/project/gsd-cli).

 **All servers have the following rules:**